KaitekinaFune/Cubement/README.md

 # Cubement
 This is `Cubement`, a simple _dodge the obstacle_ **Unity** Game.
-Despite the fact that this is my first attempt, I am mostly happy with the result

 ## Gameplay:
 ![](animation.gif)
+Despite the fact that this is my first attempt, I am mostly happy with the result.